+This guide covers paradise rebuilds one year after the California Camp Fire.
 Paradise Rebuilds One Year After The California Camp Fire at full speed ahead.
 It takes time to rebuild a community after a wildfire.
 The California Fire made national news last year.
-Many wondered how a community can rebuild and how long it would take.
+Many wondered how a community could rebuild and how long it would take.
 Businesses are beginning to reopen.
 Many residents of Paradise rebuilt their homes and are finally moving back in.
-It has been a year since the deadliest fire in history ravaged through Paradise California.
+It has been a year since the deadliest fire ravaged Paradise, California.

-- They all regrouped and worked very hard in rebuilding their beloved community
+- They all regrouped and worked very hard to rebuild their beloved community.

 - The community was very quiet while residents and businesses were rebuilding the town

 - It was like a ghost town during the earlier weeks and months when the rebuilding process started.

 In this article, we will cover and discuss Paradise Rebuilds One Year After The California Camp Fire.